simonmau/enum_ext/README.md

-#### Want a weekday enum with an special string representation for each day?
+#### Want a weekday enum with a special string representation for each day?
 ```C#
 public sealed class Weekday : TypeSafeNameEnum<Weekday, int>
 {